 It’s them welfare moms sucking us dry.

-In the mid-1990s, conservatives decided they knew what the underlying problem was with society: single mothers on welfare, whom one commentator described as the source of “"every threat to the fabric of this country."
+In the mid-1990s, some conservative politicians decided they knew what the underlying problem was with society: single mothers on welfare, whom one commentator described as the source of “every threat to the fabric of this country."
 These mothers were invariably portrayed as teenaged, black, and content to sit at home having baby after baby while the welfare checks—paid for out of the pockets of hard-working Americans, it hardly needs saying—rolled in indefinitely.
 This despite the fact that the average single welfare mom at the time was in her 20s, white, and stayed on welfare for less than a year.
 And all this at a time when the funds for welfare amounted to a staggering 1 percent of the federal budget.

 He’s Mrs. Pynchon.